sulu/sulu/UPGRADE.md

 This will make it easier to add more similar features in the future.

+### RouteBuilder

+Instead of creating all the Routes in the `Admin::getRoutes` method completely on your own there is now the possibility to use the `RouteBuilderFactory`.
+It offers methods to create Form, Datagrid and ResourceTabs routes in a typed way, which means auto completion in the IDE should work as well.

+Apart from that the `Route::addOption` and `Route::addAttributeDefault` were renamed to `Route::setOption` and `Route::setAttributeDefault`, since they overrides existing values.

 ### MediaBundle storage configuration

 Configuration tree for local storage has changed: